Heart Disease and Aspirin Therapy

 Aspirin benefits the heart in several ways:

-- Decreases pain.
-Aspirin fights pain and inflammation associated with heart disease by blocking the action of an enzyme called cyclooxygenase.
-When this enzyme is blocked, the body is less able to produce a substance called prostaglandin, which is a chemical that signals an injury and triggers pain.
+- Decreases inflammation.
+Inflammation is a component of plaque build-up and inflamed plaque is more likely to cause a heart attack or stroke.
+Aspirin fights the inflammation associated with heart disease by blocking the action of an enzyme called cyclooxygenase.
+When this enzyme is blocked, the body is less able to produce prostaglandins, which are chemicals that (among other functions) facilitate the inflammatory response.

 - Reduces the risk of death.
-Research has shown that regular aspirin use is associated with a reduction from death caused by all causes, particularly among the elderly, people with heart disease, and people who are physically unfit.
+Research has shown that regular aspirin use is associated with a reduction in death from all causes, particularly among the elderly, people with heart disease, and people who are physically unfit.

 Who May Benefit From Aspirin Therapy?